sukhpreet-Tech/password-detector/README.md

-# password-detector
-Password Strength Checker is a Python tool that analyzes passwords and classifies them as Weak, Medium, or Strong based on length, letters, numbers, and special characters.
-It helps users create more secure passwords while demonstrating basic cybersecurity and Python programming concepts.
+Password Strength Checker is a smart Python-based security tool that evaluates password strength using essential cybersecurity standards.
+It analyzes length, character diversity, numbers, and special symbols to classify passwords as Weak, Medium, or Strong.
+Designed with simplicity and efficiency in mind, this project helps users build stronger passwords and improve their digital security while showcasing practical Python programming and cybersecurity fundamentals.